Portrait of Jinsu Yoo

 My research investigates data and algorithmic bottlenecks that prevent autonomous driving systems from scaling to anywhere, anytime, and anyone .

-These days, I've been mostly excited about data: how can we really scale self-driving toward anywhere?
-Should we keep putting tremendous effort into annotating 3D bounding boxes for perception?
+These days, I've been mostly excited about data.
+Does the way we collect/annotate/use self-driving data really scale toward driving anywhere?
+For example, should we keep putting tremendous effort into annotating 3D bounding boxes for perception?
+Can we do something differently?
 My recent work explores auto-labeling with local expert agents, such as robotaxis (ICLR 2025) and roadside units (ECCV 2026).
 I believe there should be more scalable ways to expand self-driving all around the world.

-I also analyze effective ways to leverage LiDAR sensors for stereo depth (IROS 2026), neat autoregressive 3D detectors (CVPR 2026 Findings), and data generation for V2X perception (CVPR 2025).
+I also work on LiDAR-guided stereo depth (IROS 2026), autoregressive 3D detectors (CVPR 2026 Findings), and data generation for multi-agent collaborative perception (CVPR 2025).

 I'm interning at Waymo and have previously interned at LG AI Research .